 Time is spent on manipulation of each.
 Participants are then taught to smoothly coordinate the systems, resulting in a natural speech production.
 The amount of time directed toward each component of stuttering is dependent on individual need.

 Thoughts and feelings contribute significantly to perpetuating the stuttering syndrome.
 With guidance and support, the adult client considers how his own beliefs and attitudes may be contributing to the stuttering syndrome.
 Together, with Ms. Cochrane, these elements are challenged, and gradually modified so as to sustain the physical changes made during the therapy sessions.
-Avoidance Reduction Therapy is used with adolescent and adults.
-It is briefly described under "Intensive Programs".
+Avoidance Reduction Therapy, Mindfulness Training, Acceptance and Commitment Thrapy is used with adolescent and adults.

 Culmination of the therapy process depends upon individual goals created jointly by Ms. Cochrane and the client.